Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{olving} electromagnetic (EM) scattering via the Electric Field Integral Equation (EFIE) is central to computational electromagnetics (CEM)~\cite{ref1}, with the Method of Moments (MoM) being the standard approach.
 This method expands the induced surface current using predefined basis functions, typically the Rao–Wilton–Glisson (RWG) basis~\cite{ref2}.
-However, these basis functions are fixed by mesh geometry and are inherently static, a fact that prevents them from adapting to the spatial complexity of current distributions.
-This rigidity reveals a key limitation of MoM, as its basis functions are not learnable and cannot adapt to the underlying physics.
+Despite its success, MoM remains fundamentally non-learnable because both the mesh-prescribed basis space and the Green’s function operator kernel~\cite{ref16} are fixed, limiting its ability to adapt to geometric or physical complexity.

 To address the latter limitation, several directions have been explored.
 Higher-order basis functions enrich MoM expressiveness using higher-degree polynomials~\cite{ref4,ref5,ref6}, while characteristic or macro-basis constructions improve efficiency through physics-informed domain decomposition~\cite{ref7,ref8}.
 On another front, instead of improving the basis itself, Adaptive Mesh Refinement (AMR) refines the discretization in regions of high error~\cite{ref9,ref10}.
-Although effective, these approaches remain largely hand-crafted, problem-specific, and fundamentally tied to predefined basis formulations.
+Although effective, these approaches remain hand-crafted and problem-specific, and they retain the fixed discretization structure of MoM, leaving the overall formulation fundamentally non-adaptive.

 Deep learning techniques are recently emerging as efficient tools in CEM problems, mainly along two directions: black-box current or field prediction without any explicit basis representation~\cite{refA,refB}, and MoM acceleration through surrogate models, operator learning, or iterative refinement, still relying on fixed basis functions~\cite{refC,refD,refE}.
 More recent studies integrate physical structure into neural models, such as EFIE-guided graph learning~\cite{Stylianopoulos,2508}.
 This indicates that neither direction addresses the non-learnable nature of the basis functions, which remain unable to adapt to EM physics.